psleziak42/miniSHELL/README.md

 When you write your minishell and use zhs make yourself a favour and type `bash` before testing how does it work. :)

 Thank you for your attention.
 I hope it clarified you a bit some doubts.
+If you would like to try our program, just git clone it and type make inside repository.
+If function readline shows problems then you must follow the instructions in bash script lib_setup.sh

 ##SOURCES
 - Kris Jordan